 Another thing that sets cigarettes and vaping apart is the “device” used to create the “smoke” and high sensation.

 A vaping device “consists of a mouthpiece, a battery, a cartridge for containing the e-liquid or e-juice, and a heating component for the device that is powered by a battery.”
-Basically, you’re sucking on a mechanical contraption.
+You’re sucking on a mechanical contraption.
 How does it work?
 First off, that battery “heats up the heating component, which turns the contents of the e-liquid into an aerosol that is inhaled into the lungs and then exhaled.”

 Of course, as the habit becomes wildly more popular — among youths and adults — new devices are constantly brought onto the scene offering different types of experiences.